Root Canals in Anchorage

 Many patients are anxious that the old myth that root canals are painful still holds true.
 The fact is that was an old myth started decades ago but no longer holds true.
 With today’s major dental advances and local anesthetics, most patients have little if any pain with a root canal.

-Call Us With Your Questions & Book a Root Canal Consultation
+Call Us With Your Root Canal Questions & Schedule a Consultation

 So, what is a Root Canal in technical terms?